 - Halloween III: Season of the Witch got tons of undeserved flak for the sole reason that it was not about Michael Myers anymore.
 The film itself is not bad (and it has received a resurgence of appreciation in later years), but people wanted Michael Myers and nothing else.
 Of course they got what they wanted with subsequent movies, and a really bad case of sequelitis ensued.

-- Disney revised the Walt Disney Pictures Vanity Plate in 2011 so that it no longer includes Walt's first name, or the word "Pictures".
+- Disney revised the Walt Disney Pictures Vanity Plate in 2011 so that it no longer includes Walt's first name nor the word "Pictures".
 Fans see this as an insult to Walt Disney, while others are simply cool with it.
 The company tried to justify the change by saying this version would look easier to read on mobile digital copies.
 However, the preceding version doesn't look that hard to read when shrunken to iPhone dimensions◊.

 - An inversion came with the release of The Hunger Games.
 It wasn't changed, yet it sucks?
 In it, Katniss Everdeen meets a tribute from District 11 named Rue, who later saves Katniss' life after a Mushroom Samba, and then has a heartbreaking death.
 Some decidedly racist fans were outraged that this beloved character was played by 13-year-old Amandla Stenberg, an African-American actress.
 The problem is that Rue and her male counterpart, Thresh, WERE ALWAYS DESCRIBED AS SUCH.
 Their introduction specifically mentions them having dark brown skin.
 Thankfully, it seems Amandla hasn't taken this nonsense to heart.
 You can view an article on these idiotic complaints here.

 - The Avengers (2012): A number of fans (including author George R. R. Martin) complained about founding members Ant-Man and The Wasp being left out of the movie in favor of Hawkeye and Black Widow, who are portrayed as founders in the film despite not joining the team until well after it was already established in the original comic books.
 Other complaints ranged from Hawkeye not wearing purple to Captain America not having wings on his helmet.
 Captain America did have wings on his helmet; the only thing is these wings are painted on, not jutting out.